-In a cup of hemp milk:
+In a cup of hemp milk

 That’s not too bad, actually.
-It picks up some decent mineral levels, and hemp fat is one of the only fats to contain stearidonic acid, an intermediate omega-3 fat in the conversion pathway from ALA to EPA that increases the EPA content of red blood cells in humans (a very good thing).
+It picks up some decent mineral levels, and hemp fat is one of the only fats to contain stearidonic acid, an intermediate omega-3 fat in the conversion pathway from ALA to EPA that increases the EPA content of red blood cells in humans1 (a very good thing).

 There’s a product called Milkadamia.
 Great name, disappointing result.

-In a cup of mac nut milk:
+In a cup of macadamia nut milk

-Despite having the best product name and the most potential for being a creamy milk substitute (has anyone tried adding mac nuts to a smoothie?—incredible!), the nutrient profile is low, and there’s not much going on.
+Despite having the best product name and the most potential for being a creamy milk substitute (has anyone tried adding mac nuts to a smoothie?
+Incredible!), the nutrient profile is low, and there’s not much going on.

 I’ve written about oats before.
 They have some interesting properties, some beneficial fiber, and a decent mineral profile.
-Adding oat beta-glucan fibers to fiber-free instant oatmeal reduces the postprandial glucose response, so at least in the context of refined starch, oat fiber can be helpful.
+Adding oat beta-glucan fibers to fiber-free instant oatmeal reduces the postprandial glucose response,2 so at least in the context of refined starch, oat fiber can be helpful.

 The most popular and widely-available oat milk is called Oatly.
 The website explains the process: mill raw oats with water, add enzymes to extract the starch, separate the beta-glucan from the bran, discard the bran, pasteurize it, bottle it.
 This retains the beta-glucans (2 grams of fiber per cup) and starch (16 grams carbs per cup).
 The only micronutrients they advertise are the ones they add, including calcium, potassium, vitamin A, riboflavin, vitamin D, and vitamin B12; there’s no indication that the normal oat-bound minerals like magnesium, manganese, and zinc make it into Oatly in significant amounts.
 To top things off, they add canola oil for texture and mouthfeel.